kodecharlie/v3-page-helpers/README.md

 # v3-page-helpers

-Vue 3.x components that help with bootstrap 5.x modals and pagination.
+This project contains illustrative vueJS components for modal dialogs and pagination.
+It relies on vue 3.x and bootstrap 5.x.